 Cost Plus World Market 2552 Taylor St./North Point St. The original store in a chain that now numbers 278, this gigantic importer has long been a favorite shopping stop for visitors.
 Back in the ‘60s, it was where everyone stocked up on “hippie” supplies: batik bedspreads, incense, candles.
 Current imports from around the world include inexpensive jewelry, kitchenware, and baskets.

-Ghirardelli Square click for info.
+Ghirardelli Square (click for information)

 Madame Tussauds San Francisco 145 Jefferson St./Taylor St. You can hang out front with Johnnie Depp or the Royal Family for free, but this will likely entice you to pay the entry so you can do more.
 I was surprised to be told that it was ok to touch and get up close and personal with the iconic celebrity figures inside.
 Though I had my companion take pictures of me with almost every figure, I did find it creepy to actually touch them.
 And the only way I could tell for sure they weren’t real was to check that they didn’t blink.
 One factoid is that hair is inserted by hand—strand by strand—and it can take up to five weeks just for one figure.
-Celebs are broken into categories, so Janis is in the Spirit of San Francisco section, Elvis is in the music section, Marilyn is in the film section, and George is in the A-List Party section (you can cozy up to him on a couch).
+Celebs are broken into categories, so Janis is in the Spirit of San Francisco section (as are Jerry Garcia and Carlos Santana), Elvis is in the music section, Marilyn is in the film section, and George is in the A-List Party section (you can cozy up to him on a couch).
 A few tips: make sure your camera battery is charged; and dress nicely so that your friends might actually believe you were hanging with the stars.
 Many discounted coupons available.

 image c Gene Meyers